starryskyyy/WordUnscrambler/README.md

 ﻿# Word Unscrambler :star2:

-Word Unscrambler lets users provide a list of words to be unscrambled either manually or as a file containing them.
-The process of unscrambling the words based on an external file.
-User have access to this file and can add or remove words as necessary.
+Word Unscrambler lets users provide a list of words to be unscrambled.
+Users can provide words manually or through a file.
+The process of unscrambling is based on an external file.
+Users have access to this file and can add or remove words as necessary.